envoyproxy/playground/docs/examples/front-proxy.rst

 .. tip::

-   As the certificates used for this example are not issued by a known authority, you will need to use the the ``-k`` flag with ``curl``.
+   As the certificates used for this example are for demonstration only and not issued by a known authority, you will need to use the ``-k`` flag with ``curl``.

 Querying the first endpoint, the ``X-Forwarded-Proto`` should show ``https``, but the ``protocol`` should be ``http``.